cranberrysama/climate-data/README.md

 > ⚠️ Note: Not all GCMs include all variables.
 Some may lack `tasmax`, `tasmin`, or `prec`.

 The grid-level raw data has been deleted.
-To re-download the raw data, use the provided `.bat` script and modify the scenario name and variables as needed. (we are planing to redownloading and store all the raw data.)
+We are planing to redownloading and store all the raw data, you will find it in McCarl group NAS。

 ## 3. Data Cleaning Process